KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 ## Runtime Test

 The [runtime test](/docs/development/contributing-runtime-tests/) process looks like the following (for more information see [our previous guide, #2 (Photon)](/docs/development/intermediate-packaging-example/)).
-Just like last time, we will just create a **minimal test to look for the help screen**.
+Just like last time, we will just create a **minimal test to look for the help screen**:

 ```console
 kali@kali:~/kali/packages/finalrecon$ mkdir -p debian/tests/